 Early Life

 Abigail Pierrepont Johnson was born in Boston, Massachusetts, on December 19, 1961.
 She is the granddaughter of Edward C. Johnson II, who founded Fidelity Investments in 1946.
-Growing up, Johnson was exposed to the financial world, which influenced her career path.
-She attended Buckingham Browne & Nichols School and graduated from William Smith College in 1984 with a bachelor's degree in art history.
+Growing up in a household where business and investment were frequently discussed, she was drawn to her father's work.
+Johnson attended Buckingham Browne & Nichols School and graduated from William Smith College in 1984 with a bachelor's degree in art history.
+She later earned an MBA from Harvard Business School in 1988.

 Rise to Success

-In 1988, Johnson earned an MBA from Harvard Business School and joined Fidelity Investments the same year as an analyst and portfolio manager.
-She rose through the ranks, becoming President of Fidelity Asset Management in 2001.
-In 2012, she was named President of Fidelity Financial Services.
-In 2014, she took over as CEO of Fidelity Investments from her father, Edward C. Johnson III, and was named Chairman in 2016, giving her full control of the company.
+After graduating from Harvard Business School, Johnson joined Fidelity Investments in 1988 as an analyst and portfolio manager.
+She progressed through various roles within the company, becoming president of Fidelity Asset Management in 2001.
+In 2012, she was named president of Fidelity Investments, and in 2014, she became CEO.
+She was named chairman in 2016, giving her full control of the company.

 Key Business Strategies